The Best Face Masks for Exercising -- Adidas, Lululemon and More

-Best Breathable Face Masks for Exercising -- Adidas, Lululemon, Reebok and More
+Shop the Best Breathable Face Masks for Exercising -- Lululemon, Reebok, Adidas and More

-Cities across the country are rethinking their COVID-19 restrictions as the Delta variant has created a surge in hospitalizations and infections, and many cities are once again mandating wearing face masks in public and encouraging everyone to slow the spread of the virus by getting vaccinated.
-With hot temperatures still around you'll need the best face mask for the warmer seasons as well as to protect yourself and those around you from the Delta variant.
-We've culled our massive list of face mask styles for the best face masks to breathe in and exercise in to get you through your run or workout safely and comfortably.
+Local governments across the country are modifying COVID-19 restrictions.
+The Delta variant has created a surge in hospitalizations and infections, and many cities are once again issuing mask mandates in public and encouraging everyone to slow the spread of the virus by getting vaccinated.
+With hot temperatures still around you'll need the best face mask for the warm weather as well as to protect yourself and those around you from the Delta variant.
+We've whittled down our massive list of face mask styles for the best breathable masks to exercise in to get you through your run or workout safely and comfortably.

 According to the sporting goods company StringKing, a mask's effectiveness comes down to its balance of filtration and breathability properties.
 Breathability is especially crucial when you're moving around, breathing harder, exercising and sweating.
 When choosing the best mask for working out, look for knit (versus woven) fabrics, which have elasticity for a better fit, absorb moisture and allow for more air flow.